 A smart factory is a highly digitized shop floor that is integrated with different combinations of modern technologies to optimize how a production line works.
 Most people think of it as a concept that describes the application of technology for factories to have self-adapting manufacturing capabilities.
 Smart factories involve production, information, and communication technologies.

-Smart factories are where a network enables machine and logistics to happen without human intervention.
+Smart factories are where a network enables the machine and logistics chain to happen without human intervention.
 It is a place where the exchange of data is crucial to manufacturing operations.
 Every digital connection leads to machine learning so that manufacturing can be more efficient.

 Smart factories aren’t being integrated into the manufacturing industry just to digitize processes.
-They are being introduced because of the many benefits it can contribute to the overall manufacturing process.
+They are being introduced because of the many benefits they can contribute to the overall manufacturing process.
 The presence of smart factories continues to provide a dynamic production environment that is efficient and reliable.

 Smart factories have also upgraded the roles of humans in the production process.
 The use of software has allowed digital technologies to take care of tedious tasks while leaving more complex jobs for humans.
 Communication and monitoring are also far better than how it was before.